Biden is heading to Hollywood for a major fundraiser featuring Steven Spielberg and Shonda Rhimes – KION546

 The event is part of a broader fundraising swing by Biden and comes as the Democratic president tries to stockpile cash for what will likely be a grueling rematch against Republican Donald Trump.

-Biden also plans fundraisers in Washington, Boston, Maryland, where he will appear with Gov. Wes Moore, and Philadelphia, where he will be joined by Gov. Josh Shapiro, according to a person familiar with the schedule who insisted on anonymity to discuss internal planning details.
+Biden also planning fundraisers in Boston, which will include a concert by James Taylor; Washington and Maryland, where he will appear with Gov. Wes Moore, according to two people familiar with the schedule who insisted on anonymity to discuss internal planning details; and in Philadelphia alongside Gov. Josh Shapiro.

 With a cash haul from elite party donors expected to reach into the millions, the Los Angeles event could help ease concerns among Democrats about Biden’s reelection chances.
 He already has drawn one primary rival, Minnesota Rep. Dean Phillips, whose candidacy is a symbolic challenge to national Democrats trying to project the idea that there is no reason to doubt Biden’s electability, even as many Americans question whether the 80-year-old Biden should serve another term.